renanmrbraga/renanmrbraga/README.md

 # Renan Braga

-I'm Renan Martins Braga, from Volta Redonda, Rio de Janeiro, Brazil.
+Hi, I'm Renan Martins Braga.
 I completed a Technical Integrated Course in Information Technology at the Colégio do Instituto Batista Americano.
 Currently, I am pursuing a degree in Computer Systems Technology at the Universidade Federal Fluminense (UFF) and completing a Data Scientist certification at Escola DNC.

 <p align="left">
    <a href="https://github.com/renanmrbraga?tab=followers">